eXascaleInfolab/GraphEmbEval/README.md

-# GraphEmbeddingEval
+# GraphEmbEval - Graph (Network) Embeddings Evaluation
-Graph (network) embeddings evaluation sript via the classification.
+Graph (network) embeddings evaluation sript via the classification, gram martix construction for links prediction.
 This is a significantly modified and extended version of the Python scoring script from the [DeepWalk](https://github.com/phanein/deepwalk/).
 The extensions include classification using not only the linear regression but also various SVM/SVC kernels, some preprocessing and optimizations implemented using Cython.

 Authors (in addition to the authors of the original `DeepWalk`): (c) Artem Lutov <artem@exascale.info>, Dingqi Yang